d3221/firefighter-quiz/README.md

 # Instruction
-Download and open index.html.
-That's it.
+Download latest release, open `index.html`, that's it.

 # Note
 The script/quiz was created in just 1.5 hours, so please forgive me for ignoring best practices and code mistakes ;)